ArIch35/click-n-wash-codespace/README.md

 ### Frontend Test

-1. Make sure that the docker,the backend,and also the frontend are already running. before we do the frontend test.
+1. Make sure that the docker,the backend,and also the frontend are already running. before we do the frontend test.[recommended with seeded Database](#seeding)

 ```bash
 cd back-end/